Frankovich/yolov7_vessel/guide.md

-What is this?
+### What is this?
 - yolov7_vessel is forked from yolov7
 - yolov7_vessel is for the purpose of processing a dataset of vessels by cropping the image to only include the vessel, and saving it as a new image in the specified directory
-- This is built on the pytorch machine learning library
+- This is built on the pytorch machine learning library and the YOLOv7 computer vision architecture

+### Differences from TODO/YOLOv7 repository:
+- Identifies each vessel in the dataset and takes the image with the largest area
+- Saves cropped image instead of bounding box
+- Bounding box highlighting has been removed

-How to get data
+### How to get data and pre-trained model
 - Download gdown
 ```
 pip install gdown
 ```
 -Download dataset
 ```
 gdown https://drive.google.com/uc?id=1PMxtrY2bjqX_PRXW8rPZXIsndhgz5xKG